 “In most cases, both myocarditis and pericarditis will clear up on its own or will require medication,” Dr. Johnson says.
 “In severe cases, a patient may need to be hospitalized for a more aggressive treatment strategy — intravenous drugs, a device to help their heart pump blood, or surgery.”

 When a case of heart inflammation did appear after COVID-19 vaccination, the CDC found that most patients were able to rest and recover quickly after treatment.
 People most commonly experienced fatigue, chest pain, and feelings of a fast beating, pounding, or fluttering heartbeat.

 “It is good news the COVID-19 vaccines aren’t causing severe heart issues,” Dr. Johnson says.
 “These cases have been mild, and we have a number of good strategies to help patients like this.”Back to top

 COVID-19 Itself Is More Dangerous than Side Effects from the Vaccine

 In young people, heart problems are often caused by viral infections, says Dr. Johnson.
 It’s well understood that COVID-19 can cause heart problems in children — by itself or as a result of multisystem inflammatory syndrome in children (MIS-C).

 “A young person is much more likely to get myocarditis or pericarditis from COVID-19 itself than they would from a COVID-19 vaccine.”

-All three COVID-19 vaccines are safe and provide strong protection against severe disease, hospitalization, and death from COVID-19.
+The COVID-19 vaccines provide strong protection against severe disease, hospitalization, and death from COVID-19.
 Severe safety issues — including myocarditis, pericarditis, anaphylaxis (severe allergic reaction), and thrombosis with thrombocytopenia syndrome (blood clots with low platelets) — are very rare.
 The CDC continues to monitor these and all potential safety problems.